Abhishekshah007/Storage_methods_in_flutter/README.md

 # Storage methods in flutter

---> Using rootBundle
+--> Using Dynamic File Storage

-"The rootBundle provides a load method that can be used to load the content of an asset file asynchronously."
+Example Preview
+This example app has a TextFiled that lets the user enter his/her name to write to a text file.
+It also contains a Text widget that displays the name read from that file.